 Legal and Ethical Considerations

-Web scraping is not illegal, but can be – if done wrong.
+Performing web scraping using Python projects is not illegal, but can be – if done wrong.
 Legal and ethical considerations in web scraping are growing with its increasing popularity.

 Many experts believe that respecting website ToS and avoiding unauthorized access, obtaining consent, being transparent about data collection policies, and respecting the rights of website owners and users will grow in importance.